-• To work within the guidance provided in the SEND Code of Practice 2014

-- To identify, assess and provide for children with special educational needs using a graduated approach. - To provide high quality inclusive classroom teaching (also referred to as Quality First or Wave One teaching) available to all pupils including those with SEND. - To provide additional support or intervention programmes that meet pupils' needs and to monitor and review progress and success. - To provide support and advice for all staff working with children with SEND. - To enable children to be involved in planning and reviewing their learning experiences and become independent communicators and learners. - To work in partnership with parents, taking into account their views in planning support and reviewing their child's needs and progress. - To work in partnership with outside agencies to identify the needs and support the progress of children with SEND. - To work with governors to enable them to fulfil their statutory duties with relation to SEND.
+- To work within the guidance provided in the SEND Code of Practice 2014 - To identify, assess and provide for children with special educational needs using a graduated approach. - To provide high quality inclusive classroom teaching (also referred to as Quality First or Wave One teaching) available to all pupils including those with SEND. - To provide additional support or intervention programmes that meet pupils' identified needs and to monitor and review progress and success. - To provide training, support and advice for all staff working with children with SEND. - To enable children to be involved in planning and reviewing their learning experiences and become independent communicators and learners. - To work in partnership with parents, taking into account their views in planning support and reviewing their child's needs and progress. - To work in partnership with outside agencies to identify the needs and support the progress of children with SEND. - To work with governors to enable them to fulfil their statutory duties with relation to SEND.

-Identifying special educational needs
+Section 3: Identifying special educational needs

 - The SEND Code of Practice describes 4 broad areas of special educational need.
-The purpose of identification of a child's SEND is to plan the action the school needs to take rather than assigning the child to a category.
-We consider the needs of the whole child and not just their SEND.
-We currently have children with the following types of SEND: - o Communication and interaction including speech, language and communication needs (SLCN) and Autistic Spectrum Disorder - Cognition and learning including learning difficulties and specific learning difficulties such as dyslexia, dyscalculia and dyspraxia - Social, emotional and mental health difficulties including attention deficit hyperactivity disorder (ADHD) - Sensory and/or physical needs including physical disability, and visual or hearing impairments - Approximately 11.6% of pupils at our school are currently identified as having special educational need or disability.
-This does not include the unknown needs of the new EYFS pupils.
-We expect this number to increase.
+The purpose of identification of a child's SEN is to plan the action the school needs to take rather than assigning the child to a category.
+We consider the needs of the whole child and not just their SEN. We currently have children with the following types of SEN: - Communication and interaction including speech, language and communication needs (SLCN) and Autistic Spectrum Disorder - o Cognition and learning including learning difficulties and specific learning difficulties such as dyslexia, dyscalculia and dyspraxia - Social, emotional and mental health difficulties including attention deficit hyperactivity disorder (ADHD) - Sensory and/or physical needs including physical disability, and visual or hearing impairment - Approximately 15.5% of pupils at our school are currently identified as having special educational needs.

-Our graduated approach to identifying and providing for children with SEND
+Section 4: Our graduated approach to identifying and providing for children with SEN

-Providing for children with SEND
+Providing for children with SEN

 - We provide a broad and balanced curriculum in all year groups and for all children.
-We adapt our curriculum for children with SEND by: - setting suitable learning challenges - o responding to pupils' diverse learning needs - o overcoming potential barriers to learning for individuals and groups of pupils - We have high expectations for children with SEND in academic progress, in the social and emotional aspects of learning and in their full participation in the wider life of the school.
-We promote high quality teaching for all children including those with SEND.
-We use a range of teaching strategies and resources to meet the needs of children with SEND, both within the classroom as Quality First Wave One teaching and where additional support is provided.
-We aim to adapt teaching to meet the needs of children with SEND such as dyslexia, dyspraxia, ADHD and Autistic Spectrum Condition.
+We adapt our curriculum for children with SEN by: - o setting suitable learning challenges - o responding to pupils' diverse learning needs - o overcoming potential barriers to learning for individuals and groups of pupils - We have high expectations for children with SEND in academic progress, in the social and emotional aspects of learning and in their full participation in the wider life of the school and support them to meet these expectations.
+Our Learning Policy promotes high quality teaching for all children including those with SEND.
+We use a range of teaching strategies and resources to meet the needs of children with SEN, both within the classroom as Quality First Wave One teaching and where additional support is provided.
+We aim to adapt teaching to meet the needs of children with SEN such as dyslexia, dyspraxia, ADHD and Autistic Spectrum Condition.
+(Please see Appendix 1 for SEN Policy Statement regarding dyslexia.)